Our mission - our goal

 To help achieve these targets, we're planning some changes including a new food waste collection service for urban areas, enhanced recycling, and a pay as you throw system for rubbish collection across the region.
 There will be a transition from bags to bins over time in most urban areas.

-Then we'll all reach our goal and make the most of waste.
+Then we will all reach our goal and make the most of waste.
 It'll be good for you, good for Auckland, and good for the environment.